isomerpages/enterprisesg-sac-old/README.md

 <a name="edit-accredited"></a>
 ## Editing Content in Accredited Org Page

-The accredited-org.md file lists the type of isomerpages layout template used for the 'accredited org' navigation/overview page, the title and the page url link that will appear in the user's web browser.
-The collection_name displays the top name in the left navigation section of subsequent 'accredited org' sub-link pages in the collection, and the breadcrumb navigation provides the name of the previous page link the user navigated through, and shows the user's current location in a website.
+The accredited-org.md file lists the type of Isomerpages layout template used for the 'Accredited Org' navigation/overview page, the title and the page url link that will appear in the user's Web browser.
+The collection_name displays the top name in the left navigation section of each subsequent 'Accredited Org' sub-link page in the collection.
+The breadcrumb navigation provides the name of the previous page link the user navigated through, and shows the user's current location in a website, like this:

 > Home / Accredited Org / Certified CAB Companies

-The _accredited-org folder contains all the sub-links webpages in the 'Resources' section.
-The name of each file is preceded with a numbering system  (e.g. '1-certified-cab-companies.md') so that the desired order of the pages can be displayed in the left navigation section of each page.
+The _accredited-org folder contains the files of all the sub-links in the 'Services' page.
+The name of each file is preceded with a numbering system  (e.g. '1-certified-cab-companies.md') so that the desired order of the sub-link pages can be displayed in the left navigation section of each page.

-The 'CAB Status Update' page follows the isomerpages leftnav-page-content template layout.
-More details for editing this page can be viewed in the official [isomer documentation for inner page](https://isomer.gov.sg/documentation/inner-page/overview/).
+The 'CAB Status Update' page follows the Isomerpages leftnav-page-content template layout.
+More details for editing this page can be viewed in the official [Isomer documentation for inner page](https://isomer.gov.sg/documentation/inner-page/overview/).

 ### Editing Certified CAB Companies Section
 The Certified CAB Companies Section page follows the customised 'certified-companies' template layout.
 The data in the page can be edited in the 'certified-companies.yml' file of the '_data' folder.

-1. Select your “Staging” Branch
+1. Select your "Staging" Branch
-2. In your repository, go to “_data” folder
+2. In your repository, go to "_data" folder
-3. Edit certified-companies.yml file
+3. Edit certified-companies.yml file.
-4. Change the content by amending the section below inside faq.yaml.
 Note that the sections have to be indented correctly or it may not be displayed on the webpage.
-5. Click on “Commit changes” button.
+4. Click on "Commit changes" button.

 <a name="edit-contact"></a>
 ## Editing Content in Contact Us Page
-The 'Contact Us' page uses the isomerpages contact-us template layout.
+The 'Contact Us' page uses the Isomerpages contact-us template layout.
 The content for the page can be edited inside the contact-us.yaml file in the _data folder.

-1. Select your “Staging” Branch
+1. Select your "Staging" Branch
-2. In your repository, go to “_data” folder
+2. In your repository, go to "_data" folder
-3. Edit contact-us.yml file
+3. Edit contact-us.yml file.
-4. Change the content by amending the section below inside contact-us.yml.
 Note that the sections have to be indented correctly or it may not be displayed on the webpage.
-5. Click on “Commit changes” button.
+4. Click on "Commit changes" button.